 To analyze the impact of external shocks, we assume when an external asset is hit by the shock, its value will drop to e_i .
-Then, the bank survives if $e_i' + l_i + y_i \ge d_i + b_i$.
+Then, the bank survives if $e_i + l_i + y_i \ge d_i + b_i$.
 However, if the bank fails due to the shock to its external assets, a second (internal) shock will be generated through the interbank linkages: since the bank is bankrupt, the creditor banks lose an amount f of their interbank loans.
 The value of f depends on our recovery assumption (zero recovery or the resale price of the bankrupt bank's assets) and the amount of the creditor bank's loan to the failed bank.
-In this case, the creditor bank f survives if f if f if the creditor bank does not survive, the shock will spread out to the network through the same interbank linkage mechanism to generate a second round of shocks.
+In this case, the creditor bank j survives if $e_j + l_j + y_j - f_j \ge d_j + b_j$.
+If the creditor bank does not survive, the shock will spread out to the network through the same interbank linkage mechanism to generate a second round of shocks.
 This process continues until the network gets to a steady-state position, i.e. all banks fail or no more banks fail.